-"Sign and Sound Theatre" addresses EU priorities for an accessible and inclusive culture by removing "attitudinal barriers" and exploring new ways to produce inclusive arts for inclusive audiences.
+ABBA's "Sign and Sound Theatre" addressed EU priorities for an accessible and inclusive culture by removing "attitudinal barriers" and exploring new ways to produce inclusive arts for inclusive audiences.

-The project tackles a Europe-wide lack of inclusion in the arts and will work on three strands of activity: testing ways of cooperation between cultural centres and service providers in order to engage a larger range of audiences; encouraging deaf and hearing artists to collaborate through piloting a new theatre technique, Innovative Bilingual Theatre (IBT), that integrates sign and spoken language; experiencing ways to adapt IBT for other needs (e.g. blind persons or persons with learning difficulties) and other media.
+The project tackled a Europe-wide lack of inclusion in the arts and worked on three strands of activity: testing ways of cooperation between cultural centres and service providers in order to engage a larger range of audiences; encouraging deaf and hearing artists to collaborate through piloting a new theatre technique, Innovative Bilingual Theatre (IBT), that integrates sign and spoken language; experiencing ways to adapt IBT for other needs (e.g. blind persons or persons with learning difficulties) and other media.

-A pilot IBT performance will be Guardians of Dreams, a theatre play produced by the 9 partners and premiered and toured in 6 countries (Belgium, Bulgaria, Croatia, Finland, Portugal and United Kingdom).
+A pilot IBT performance was Guardians of Dreams, a theatre play produced by the 9 partners and premiered and toured in 6 countries (Belgium, Bulgaria, Croatia, Finland, Portugal and United Kingdom).

-The results and the evaluation of the project, as well as a set of guidelines and recommendations to European policy makers, will be presented during International Deaf Week, 9/19 in Brussels, Belgium.
+The results and the evaluation of the project, as well as a set of guidelines and recommendations to European policy makers, was presented during International Deaf Week, 9/19 in Brussels, Belgium.

-The project is supported by Creative Europe.
-The ENCC is one of the 9 European partner organisations, amongst which two ENCC members.
+The project was supported by Creative Europe.
+The ENCC was one of the 9 European partner organisations, amongst which two ENCC members.

 Esteetön taide ja kulttuuri ry, Finland